 Building the right digital workplace for a post-COVID world

-But now we’re moving beyond knee-jerk reactions into the next phase of workforce continuity, so it’s vital to understand what we’ve done well so far – and how we can improve going forward.
+Now, over a year on, we’re moving beyond knee-jerk reactions into the next phase of workforce continuity, and so it’s vital to understand what we’ve done well so far – and how we can improve going forward.

-In this blog post, I’ll take you through the three phases of workforce continuity to explore how the workplace is changing, and what businesses can do to become more resilient in the future.
+In this blog post, I’ll take you through the three phases of workforce continuity to explore how the workplace is changing, and what businesses can do to build resilient workplaces of the future.